wgroeneveld/go-jamming/README.md

 Happens automatically through `PUT /webmention/:domain/:token`!
 Links that are discovered as `rel="pingback"` that **do not** already have a webmention link will be processed as XML-RPC requests to be send.

-## TODOs

-- `published` date is not well-formatted and blindly taken over from feed
-- Implement a Brid.gy-like system that converts links from domains in the config found on [public Mastodon timelines](https://docs.joinmastodon.org/methods/timelines/) into webmentions.
-(And check if it's ok to only use the public line)